dmbarbour/glas/docs/GlasNamespaces.md

 ### Translation of Definitions and Namespaces

-When applied to final definitions (or a namespace, which eventually evaluates to such definitions) we can simply convert translate to a rename.
+When applied to final definitions we can simply convert translate to a rename (move and link) on those definitions.

-        tl:(df:Defs, TLMap) => tl:(ns:df:Defs, TLMap)
-        tl:(ns:Op, TLMap) => ns:mx:[Op, ln:TLMap, mv:TLMap]

 That is, if we define `dst.xyzzy` and our translation is `dst. => bar.` then we actually defined `bar.xyzzy`.
 If `dst.xyzzy` depends on `src.qux` and we translate `src. => foo.` then `dst.xyzzy` actually depends on `foo.qux`.